Eosinophilic pneumonia: Parasitic infections

 Parasites cause eosinophilic pneumonia in three different ways.
 Parasites can either invade the lungs, live in the lungs as part of their life cycle, or be spread to the lungs by the bloodstream.
 Eosinophils then migrate to the lungs in order to fight the parasites, and cause eosinophilic pneumonia when they release their contents.
 Important parasites that invade the lungs include Paragonimus lung flukes and the tapeworms Echinococcus and Taenia solium.
 Important parasites which inhabit the lungs as part of their normal life cycle include the worms (helminths) Ascaris lumbricoides, Strongyloides stercoralis and the hookworms Ancylostoma duodenale and Necator americanus.
 When eosinophilic pneumonia is caused by helminths, it is often called "Löffler's syndrome".
 The final group of parasites cause eosinophilic pneumonia when their eggs are carried into the lungs by the bloodstream.
 This can include Trichinella spiralis, Strongyloides stercoralis, Ascaris lumbricoides, the hookworms, and the schistosomes.

-Acute and Chronic Eosinophilic Pneumonia

-The causes for both acute and chronic eosinophilic pneumonia are unknown as of 2005.
-There is some suspicion that at least the acute form is the result of the body's response to some unidentified environmental agent.

 Diagnosis

 Eosinophilic pneumonia is diagnosed in one of three circumstances: when a complete blood count reveals increased eosinophils and a chest X-ray or computed tomography identifies abnormalities in the lungs, when a biopsy identifies increased eosinophils in lung tissue, or when increased eosinophils are found in fluid obtained by a bronchoscopy (bronchoalveolar lavage fluid).
 Association with medication or cancer is usually apparent after review of a person's medical history.
 Specific parasitic infections are diagnosed after examining a person's exposure to common parasites and performing laboratory tests to look for likely causes.
 If no underlying cause is found, a diagnosis of acute or chronic eosinophilic pneumonia is made based upon the following criteria.
 Acute eosinophilic pneumonia is most likely with respiratory failure after an acute febrile illness of usually less than one week, changes in multiple areas and fluid in the area surrounding the lungs on a chest X-ray, and eosinophils comprising more than 25% of white blood cells in fluid obtained by bronchoalveolar lavage.
 Other typical laboratory abnormalities include an elevated white blood cell count, erythrocyte sedimentation rate, and immunoglobulin G level.
 Pulmonary function testing usually reveals a restrictive process with reduced diffusion capacity for carbon monoxide.
 Chronic eosinophilic pneumonia is most likely when the symptoms have been present for more than a month.
 Laboratory tests typical of chronic eosinophilic pneumonia include increased levels of eosinophils in the blood, a high erythrocyte sedimentation rate, iron deficiency anemia, and increased platelets.
 A chest X-ray can show abnormalities anywhere, but the most specific finding is increased shadow in the periphery of the lungs, away from the heart.